Laura Sagra Showcases Perky Cleavage & Tight Abs In Bright Aqua Bikini

 "Hello, bathing suit.
 Love the look, and you're looking so strong and fierce, Laura," they praised her.

-The fitness fanatic recently showed off her body in a strapless bikini that hugged her curves in all the right places.
+The fitness fanatic recently showed off her body in a strapless bikini which hugged her curves in all the right places.